reactioncommerce/reaction-docs/developer/installation/installation-osx.md

 reaction run
 ```

-**Note that the first run can take a while as it downloads dependencies.
+- **Note that the first run can take a while as it downloads dependencies.
 This is especially true if you are not in North America**

-_The initial admin user for the site is auto generated, and displayed in your console (or see: env variables section to default these)_
+- *The initial admin user for the site is auto-generated, and displayed in your console (or see: env variables section to default these)*

 By default the username will be :`admin@localhost` and the password will be: `r3@cti0n`